B1129E5/PlaygroundForGeeks/ESC/README.md

 ## Script Evolution
 This script has been moved and updated to free Sentinel Solutions named :  **Microsoft Exchange Security for Exchange On-Premises** and **Microsoft Exchange Security for Exchange Online**

-This solution provide workbooks that help automatically displayed configuraitons that can put your orgnization at risk.
+Beside the automatique collect, this solution provide workbooks that help automatically displayed configurations that can put your orgnization at risk.

 Here the link for information around these solutions :
 - [GitHub](https://aka.ms/MicrosoftExchangeSecurityGithub)
 - [Blog](https://techcommunity.microsoft.com/t5/microsoft-sentinel-blog/help-protect-your-exchange-environment-with-microsoft-sentinel/ba-p/3872527)